Broadband and Internet outages

 Speeding up diagnostics

-To help them identify the problem, your broadband provider’s tech support will probably ask you to plug the router into your home’s master socket.
-This might be the socket you’re already using, but if it’s not, it’s worth trying it before you contact them.
+Your broadband provider’s tech support will probably ask you to plug the router into your home’s master socket.
 The master socket will be where the connection enters your home, usually a downstairs wall.
-It’s often in the hallway near the front door but could be in a living room or porch.

-If your broadband works fine when you plug the router directly into the master socket, the problem must be with the wiring to your extension socket.
-Your broadband provider isn’t responsible for this and you’ll need to pay an engineer to fix it.
+If your broadband works fine when you plug the router directly into the master socket, the problem must be with the wiring to your extension socket, and you’ll need to pay an engineer to fix it.

-If the broadband doesn’t work at the master socket, the tech support person might try to rule out further problems by asking you to access the test socket.
+If the broadband doesn’t work at the master socket, the tech support person might ask you to access the test socket.
 This is found behind the master socket so you’ll have to remove the faceplate.
-It will speed things up if you can do this before you contact your provider.

 Reducing the impact of outages

 If you have ongoing broadband problems, reduce the impact on your life by ensuring you have a way to contact people that doesn’t rely on an internet connection.
-Store actual numbers in your phone rather than relying on messenger services or email.
-Even if you only use texting to send an apology for missing a video call, it’s better than going completely silent.
+Store numbers in your phone rather than relying on messenger services or email.
+Even if you only use texting to send an apology for missing a video call, it’s better than going completely silent while you wait for your internet to come back.

-If you’re not happy with how your ISP is handling your connection problems, you can switch to a new broadband provider.
+If you’re not happy with how your provider handles your connection problems, you don’t have to put up with it.
+Provided you’re out of contract with your current provider, you can switch to a new broadband provider without incurring any fees.

 FAQs